mtdoyle/CLSpeedPhantomJS/README.md

-#The below info might be outdated - I have not attempted the instructions before for a long time
+The below info might be outdated - I have not ran the script via vagrant/ansible/VirtualBox for quite some time

 # CenturyLink Speed Finder using PhantomJS headless browser